ZohaibWaqarMalik/Technical-Business-Analyst-Projects/Online-Appointment-for-Healthcare-Clinic/README.md

-# Online Appointment Booking System
+# Online Appointment for Healthcare Clinic

 ## 📌 Problem Statement
 Healthcare clinics often face challenges in managing patient appointments efficiently.
 Patients struggle with long wait times, difficulty in scheduling, and lack of transparency regarding doctor availability.
 The **Online Appointment Booking System** aims to streamline the scheduling process, allowing patients to book appointments with available doctors through a user-friendly interface.